Affirmative Action Plan

 To self-identify; log into UCPath, find "Employee Actions" on the left column, then select "Personal Information” and find the self-identify options.

 Why?
-On September 30, 2020 the Lab will take a snapshot of our workforce demographics.
+On July 1 and September 30 of each year, the Lab takes a snapshot of our workforce demographics.
 To ensure an accurate reflection of the Lab population, all employees are encouraged to voluntarily and quickly update their self-identification across a number of categories in UCPath including:

 Veteran status (poster)